 Their aim is to create beers that nobody attempted to create before, either by mixing various types of beer or by crafting special recipes.
 This is one of the most frequented touristic attractions in Brussels and you can rest assured that you won’t get bored there.

 The location is open between 14:00 and 22:00 pm on Thursdays, Fridays and Saturdays.
 It’s a quite atypical schedule but then again, so are the beers that it provides.
+You can also find the perfect way to get takeaway beer here!

 - Visit the Beer Museum